Jan 14, 2023

 And I'm just gonna call this pack light, Euro pack light, right now.

-You know, I had somebody else request this video, and I thought it was, you know, a good one for me to shoot because I had just put this hero page together and realize that I had put all of my homepage heroes into my header widget regions, which makes no sense.
+You know, I had somebody else request this video, and I thought it was, you know, a good one for me to shoot because I had just put this hero page together and realized that I had put all of my homepage heroes into my header widget regions, which makes no sense.

 And actually have a region down here on the page, you can see that doesn't go edge to edge.